Connections Between Sleep & Work Performance

 Sleep Study Shows Rest Affects Work

-A study released last year by Dutch researchers looked at data from 1435 people procured in a previous study, the Netherlands Study of Depression and Anxiety, to find links between work performance, sleep and anxiety/depressive disorders.
+A study released in 2013 by Dutch researchers looked at data from 1435 people procured in a previous study, the Netherlands Study of Depression and Anxiety, to find links between work performance, sleep and anxiety/depressive disorders.
 Researchers sought information on medical and mental histories, sociodemographics, and work habits.
 Participants were asked about work absences, self-assessed work performance, sleep duration, and sleep issues, among other subjects.
 About half of the study’s participants were diagnosed with anxiety or depressive disorders while the other half were not.

 Effects of Sleep on Work Performance